-Retool empowers you to quickly build internal tools with rich graphical user interfaces around any sort of datastore or API.
+Retool lets you quickly build internal tools with rich GUIs around any sort of database or API.

-Generally engineers are the ones building apps in Retool.
+Generally engineers build apps in Retool.
 But people who know SQL can pick up Retool pretty easily too.
 At this point, a good chunk of Retool users are non-technical.

-Once you’ve built a useful app in Retool, you can use it yourself or launch it to other members of your organization in user mode.
-These are often non-technical stakeholders in customer support, marketing, operations, or on the executive team.
+Once you’ve built a useful app in Retool, you can use it yourself or deploy it to other members of your organization in user mode.
+Using Retool apps requires no technical knowledge.

 A user is anyone with their own login access to Retool.
 All users in your Retool account are billed at the same plan rate per month.

-Retool comes with the kind of security, reliability, and controls that every internal tool deserves.
+Retool is secure by default.
 Your customer data is never stored on our servers and we use end-to-end encryption to keep your data safe while it’s in transit.
 For more information, see our security documentation.
 If we don't answer your question there, let us know.

 Creator mode is available on all plans.
 On the self-hosted Free plan, user mode is not available.
 On Cloud, users can toggle between creator and user mode on all paid plans.
 On the Business and Enterprise plans, admins can granularly control permissions, on a per-app basis.